Last Word Audio © 2013

-Our next release can be seen on the Coming Attractions page.
-Serenity Found is a project we are very excited about.
+Our next releases can be seen on the Coming Attractions page.
+My Peculiar Family is a project we are very excited about.

-The microphones I use most often are the Nady RSM-4 ribbon mic and the CAD e100.
-Both provide a warm sound that complements the voices I work with.
+The microphones I use most often are the CAD e100 and occasionally the Telefunken CU-29 Copperhead and the MJE 990 Hulk.
+All provide a warm sound that complements the voices I work with.

 I also love my Furman AC-215A power conditioner and Grace Designs m101 preamp